 You should fuel up before you start your workouts with healthy carbohydrates such as whole-grain cereals or yogurt with fruits.
 It’s also a good idea to avoid saturated fats and lots of protein because they need a slower digestion.

-During your workout you need to stay hydrated, and whilst you don’t need to eat during a quick workout, for longer ones, you might want to eat low-fat yogurt, or fruits (a banana is a good option).
+During your workout you need to stay hydrated.
+Whilst you don’t need to eat during a quick workout, for longer ones, you might want to eat low-fat yogurt, or fruits.
+A banana is a good option.

-After the workout, you should also have water and carbohydrates and it’s time to have protein to help grow your muscles.
+After the workout, you should also have water and carbohydrates.
+It’s also now a good time to have protein to help grow your muscles.